GreenHunter7/expressjs-exam-lets-build-twitter/README.md

 ### Problem 7.
 Add handles (20 Points)

 Besides tags, Twitter allows user handles.
 They start with @ and allow one user to mention another by his/her username.
 Every time a tweet message contains a handle, the message must appear in the profile of the specified user.
-For example a tweet by user BaiIvan with message “Sup, @Pesho and @Gosho!
-Have you seen the latest #BlizzCon?” should be shown in three profiles – BaiIvan, Pesho and Gosho.
+For example a tweet by user BaiIvan with message "Sup, @Pesho and @Gosho!
+Have you seen the latest #BlizzCon?" should be shown in three profiles – BaiIvan, Pesho and Gosho.
 Additionally, the message should appear in the BlizzCon tag.

 ### Problem 8.
 Add likes and views (10 Points)